n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 }
 ```

+(all the notifications API is collected under the Notification interface)

 This's almost it.
 As the last thing, we adjust the package configuration.
 We tell Typescript to emit type declarations
 by tweaking the `tsconfig.json`: